sigfriedseldeslachts/sigfried-be/content/migrating-home-assistant-sqlite-to-postgresql.md

 host homeassistant_db     homeassistant   192.168.0.xxx/32      md5 # Your PC
 ```

-Now you will only need to restart PostgreSQL.
+Now you will only need to reload PostgreSQL.
 ```
-sudo systemctl restart postgresql
+sudo systemctl reload postgresql
 ```

 ### Step 3: Let Home Assistant create the tables